-The 2023/24 Annual Performance Plan (APP) is the fourth annual plan giving expression to the 5-year 2020/21-2024/25 Strategic Plan.
-The three previous iterations of the APPs thus far have assisted greatly towards the achievement of the strategic objectives contained in the current Strategic Plan and it is anticipated that the implementation of the 2023/24 APP will do so as well.
+The 2024/25 Annual Performance Plan (APP) is the fifth annual plan giving expression to the 5-year 2020/21-2024/25 Strategic Plan.
+The four previous iterations of the APPs thus far have assisted greatly towards the achievement of the strategic objectives contained in the current Strategic Plan and it is anticipated that the implementation of the 2024/25 APP will do so as well.

 The CHE continues to strengthen its custodianship of the Higher Education Qualifications Sub-Framework (HEQSF).
-The newly established Directorate tasked with the Management of the HEQSF now has several staff members and a Director has been appointed to lead it.
-In 2023/24, it is anticipated that further strides will be made in strengthening the Directorate.
-The HEQSF is currently under review and a revised HEQSF will be published in 2023.
-The revised HEQSF will enable the higher education qualifications terrain to be strongly responsive to current and emerging imperatives in the sector.
+In 2024/25, it is anticipated that further strides will be made in strengthening the CHE.
 Custodianship of the HEQSF and its effective implementation relies heavily on the availability of accurate data.
-To this end, the CHE is building a new comprehensive data management information system that will collect the required data from public and private higher education institutions directly.
+The CHE managed to build a new comprehensive data management information system which will continue to collect the required data from public and private higher education institutions directly during the 2024/25 financial year.

-The preparations towards the implementation of the new Quality Assurance Framework (QAF) - a new comprehensive, integrated quality assurance framework for the higher education sector - has gathered much momentum in the current financial year.
-Significant consultation and capacity development to build understanding of the new approach to higher education quality assurance has already taken place and this will continue in 2023/24.
-The implementation processes for the range of external quality assurance (EQA) functions have been drafted and these will be finalised in this year.
+The new Quality Assurance Framework (QAF) - a new comprehensive, integrated quality assurance framework for the higher education sector - will be implemented during the 2024/25 financial year.
 Implementation of the quality assurance functions in the QAF are premised on a range of principles including institutional responsibility and accountability for Internal Quality Assurance (IQA), integration, fitness for purpose and fitness of purpose, differentiation, simplification, collaboration, and innovation.
-The new QAF will be formally launched in 2023.
-Some strides have already been taken towards implementation, including streamlining the accreditation function through the use of a joint accreditation/registration online application form, reducing the turn-around time for accreditation applications as a refined target in the 2023/24 APP, and repositioning re-accreditation as part of the broader institutional audits process.
+Some strides have already been taken towards implementation online application form, reducing the turn-around time for accreditation applications, and repositioning re-accreditation as part of the broader institutional audits process.
 The digitisation of CHE functions to improve the effectiveness and efficiency of the EQA functions in the QAF will propel the CHE into a new era.
 The overall digitisation strategy for the CHE does, however, require significant investment to reap the full benefits of the affordances of the new technologies into the future.

-As in the 2022/2023 year, the institutional audits represent a major investment of resources in this APP.
-The institutional audits are well underway at all 26 universities and these audits will be concluded in 2023/24.
-The first set of institutional audits of private higher education institutions (PHEIs) are being initiated in the 2022/2023 financial year and will continue over the next few years, as these audits are aligned to the re-registration cycles of the PHEIs.
+The first set of institutional audits of public and private higher education institutions were initiated in the 2022/2023 financial year.
+The institutional audits for the private higher education institutions will continue over the next few years, as these audits are aligned to the re-registration cycles of the PHEIs.
 The institutional audits are using a review methodology, requiring reflexive and generative approaches across all facets of the audits, by both the institutions and the peer review panels.
 This represents another shift already taking place in support of the implementation of the QAF towards the use of quality reviews rather than audits going forward.

 The development of qualification standards and undertaking national reviews of the offering of the qualifications against the standard are increasingly being recognised as very powerful mechanisms that can lead to quality improvements in the offering of qualifications.
-Several standards are targeted for finalisation in the 2023/24 financial year, and several reviews are planned.
-Given the importance of teacher education and its potential contribution to quality education in all education sub-sectors, a review of the Bachelor of Education will take place in 2023/24.
+Several standards are targeted for finalisation in the 2024/25 financial year, and several reviews are planned.

 The effort to build the CHE as a reputable centre of intellectual discourse, knowledge generation and advice on higher education continues to be a major focus for the organisation.
 The production of an increasing number of quality research outputs is a good sign of growing success in this area of work, as is the greater extent to which the CHE can provide proactive advice based on the research.
-Several research projects will be concluded in 2023/24, and others initiated, an important one being a review of the state of quality of higher education 30 years after democracy.
+Several research projects will be concluded in 2024/25.